MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/deploy-dynamic-teams-at-scale.md

 Then, you can choose which locations you want to create dynamic frontline teams for.

-Team membership will be automatically managed over time through the power of dynamic teams.
-As frontline workers are onboarded, offboarded, or change locations, their membership in these teams will update accordingly.
+Team membership is automatically managed over time through the power of dynamic teams.
+As frontline workers are onboarded, offboarded, or change locations, their membership in these teams are updated accordingly.

 ## Prerequisites